yahyaf10/Log4J-Newbie/README.md

 Installation
 ------------

+- Create your Java  HelloWorld project under your chosen IDE.
 - Make sure you added **Core** and **Api** .jars to your Java Project using your IDE.
 - You can configure your IDE to take in consideration the *Javadoc* of Core and Api jars, that may be useful.